Abyssinian Cat Breed – Personality, Temperament & Care Guide

 By following these tips, you can help ensure that you find the right Abyssinian kitten for your family.
 With love, attention, and proper care, an Abyssinian kitten can be a great companion and bring joy to your life for many years to come.

-Abyssinian Size
+Abyssinian Cat Size and Build

 Abyssinian cats are a medium-sized breed, typically weighing between 7 and 12 pounds.
 They have a lithe and athletic build, with slender legs, a slim waist, and a muscular torso.